Education Frequently Asked Questions – COVID-19

 Will the SOA allow Final Assessment and DMAC supervisors to attest remotely?

 Due to the unprecedented situation with the COVID-19 pandemic and until further notice, the SOA will allow Final Assessment and DMAC supervisors to remotely attest to the upload and download of assessment files using screen-sharing software.

-What does the SOA plan to do for individuals whose DMAC credit is expiring this year?
+What does the SOA plan to do for individuals whose DMAC credit expired in 2020?

-For candidates whose DMAC credit is expiring this year, we will extend their eligibility by 12 months.
+For candidates whose DMAC credit expired in 2020, we will extend their eligibility by 12 months upon request.